cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 In many cases you'll want to scale your targets so that each target has an equal **opportunity** to contribute to the final cossim.
 Note that equal opportunity doesn't mean equal contribution.
 If we're very good (or uncannily bad) at predicting $t_i$ but not $t_j$, then ${\mid}y_it_i{\mid} > {\mid}y_jt_j{\mid}$ in expectation.

 There are, however, scenarios where we **should** expect equal contributions.
-For instance, let's revisit $a, b\sim f$, which we sampled from our dataset's target vectors.
+For instance, let's revisit $a, b\sim f$, which were sampled from our dataset's target vectors.
 Consider any 2 targets $i,j$.
 Since $a,b$ are independently drawn, $a_i,a_j$ cannot explain any variance in $b_i,b_j$.
 In this case, the cossim's $i$ and $j$ terms must have the same average magnitudes.
 In particular, we require

 $$\\ \mathbb{E}\left\lbrack {\mid}a_ib_i{\mid} \right\rbrack = \mathbb{E}\left\lbrack {\mid}a_jb_j{\mid} \right\rbrack \text{  (Condition 1)} \\$$